Part I: Preparing to re-open

 An owner or operator of any indoor or outdoor facility where gatherings are held must display the certificate of occupancy which sets out the maximum number of persons the facility may hold.

-ARE THERE CURFEW RESTRICTIONS APPLICABLE TO EMPLOYEES AND PERSONS WHO ARE PERMITTED TO WORK DURING ADJUSTED ALERT LEVEL 3?
+ARE THERE CURFEW RESTRICTIONS APPLICABLE TO EMPLOYEES AND PERSONS WHO ARE PERMITTED TO WORK DURING ALERT LEVEL 1?

-- A curfew has been implemented during Adjusted Alert Level 3 which means that every person must remain in his or her place of residence from 21H00 until 06H00 daily except in areas declared a hotspot.
-However, the regulations allow persons who have been granted a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service listed in Part I(1) including attending to a security and emergency services to leave their home to attend to their work requirements.
+- has been granted a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service listed in Part I(1) including attending to a security and emergency services to leave their home to attend to their work requirements.

-- A closing time for indoor or outdoor establishments is 20H00.
-This include cinemas, theatres, casinos, museums, galleries and archives, gyms and fitness centres, restaurants, venues hosting auctions, venues hosting professional sport.
+- A closing time for indoor or outdoor establishments is 23H00.
+This include cinemas, theatres, casinos, museums, galleries and archives, public swimming pools, beaches and public parks, game parks, botanical gardens, aquariums, zoos, gyms and fitness centres, restaurants, venues hosting auctions venues hosting professional sport and venues hosting faith based, religious, social, political and cultural gatherings.

 Part II: Workplace health and safety